Learning Non-linear Wavelet Transformation via Normalizing Flow: Experimental details

 where $b_x = \sum_{i=1}^{s-1} l_i$.
 Then, to decode from state $x$

 One key point of entropy encoding is to assess a character's probability.
-This is where normalizing flows enter the picture.
-As they mapping distributions of data into tractable variable distributions with exact probabilities.
-Thus, they can be used to assess the characters' probabilities in the entropy encoding scheme.
-As pointed out by ~\citet{hoogeboom19_integ_discr_flows_lossl_compr}.
+This is where normalizing flows enter the picture, as they mapping the distribution of data into tractable distributions in the latent space.
+Thus, they can be used to assess the characters' probabilities in the entropy encoding.